jamiefarnes/SKA-SIP-DPrepB-C-Pipeline/README.md

 Primary uses includes full-Stokes imaging and Faraday Moments.
 Beam correction is not yet implemented.

 The pipeline is designed and intended as a demonstrator of [`Dask`](https://dask.pydata.org/en/latest/) as one plausible Execution Framework, and uses both 'Dask distributed' and 'distributed Dask arrays' in order to process the data.
 Monitoring and logging can be accessed via Bokeh at <http://localhost:8787>.
-The pipeline outputs .fits data products, which are one feasible option that is usable by a typical radio astronomer.
+The pipeline outputs .fits data products, which is one feasible option that is usable by a typical radio astronomer.

 The pipeline can be deployed to a local Docker installation.
 No IP address is required for the scheduler, but can be manually specified as an argument to the Python code if desired.
 The running of this pipeline within a Docker swarm cluster on P3-AlaSKA, alongside integration with other SIP services, are currently under consideration and active development.
 Services such as Queues and Quality Assessment (QA) are not fully implemented in this released version and are turned off by default - a Dockerised Queues/QA container will be provided in due course.